ligato/docs/docs/user-guide/concepts.md

 ### Conf File Definition

-The configuration file is passed to the plugin via VPP agent flags.
-The [`vpp-agent -h`](config-files.md#vpp-agent--h-command) command print the list of all plugins and their corresponding conf file command flags and env variables.
+You can pass configuration data to the plugin with VPP agent flags.
+The [`vpp-agent -h`](config-files.md#vpp-agent--h-command) command prints the list of all plugins and their corresponding conf file command flags and env variables.

 Here is an example using VPP agent flags to pass an etcd conf file to the plugin: